Cost: Contact us for a quote

 All curricula are created through collaboration with teachers and are aligned to the Common Core State Standards and the National Core Arts Standards.

 Listed below are some recent examples of our work.
 Don't see a specific title or focus below?
-We'll create it to meet your objectives, so see our Custom Programs and Interactive Workshops, below, or contact us.
+We'll create performing arts and STEAM education programs to meet your objectives, so see our Custom Programs and Interactive Workshops, below, or contact us.

 Shakespeare on Stage (All Grade Levels)